 The problem with drinking horns is that animal material needs to be kept dry in order to prevent rotting.
 You have to be pretty tough to enjoy your beer after your horn starts adding a little fungal flavor to your brew.
 Wood also served as a popular material for mugs, but it too goes bad over time, imparting an unpleasant flavor as bacteria grow within the inevitable cracks that appear after constant soaking and drying.

 Pewter improved drinking vessel technology around five hundred years ago.
 We would even recognize the style that was popular in Europe at that time.
 The downside is that, in the past, the metal alloy contained lead.
 Besides lending a metallic flavor to the beer, pewter mugs put beer drinkers at risk for lead poisoning.
 Once glass became widely used, things didn’t change much until today’s thermoplastic polymers, which mimic glass but are much less likely to crack in your freezer.

 Recommended Freezing Mugs

 The Frosty Iceberg mug appears hefty, but it’s quite lightweight.
 It only holds 11.8oz, but that’s not a problem if you’re downing 12oz cans at a party.
-The price isn’t too bad either, at around $10 each—$8 if you buy a case of twelve.
-These are long lasting mugs and won’t break like their glass cousins, so you may consider this a good investment if you regularly have a bunch of intoxicated (and perhaps clumsy) friends over to watch the game.
+The price isn’t too bad either, calculating per piece.
+These are long-lasting mugs and won’t break like their glass cousins, so you may consider this a good investment if you regularly have a bunch of intoxicated (and perhaps clumsy) friends over to watch the game.